AishMishra001/Mern_Stack/Weekly-Progress/Week7/readme.md

 8. Note that when you are appling lazy loading, you have to wrap the component with <Suspense> component.
 Also you have to export the component as default so that object destructing can be avoided .

 9. The Suspense component is a built-in component in React that allows you to specify a fallback UI to be displayed while a component is being loaded asynchronously using the React.lazy function.

+## Prop Drilling

+1. The rule of thumb is to push down state as much as possible to the Least Common Ansester (LCA) of the components that need it.

+2. Prop drilling is a term used to describe the process of passing props down through multiple levels of a component tree in React.
+This can make the code harder to maintain and understand, as it requires passing props through components that do not need to use them.

+3. Note that prop drilling has nothing to do with re-rendering .

+4. The problem with passing props ;

+Passing props is a great way to explicitly pipe data through your UI tree to the components that use it.

+But passing props can become verbose and inconvenient when you need to pass some prop deeply through the tree, or if many components need the same prop.
+The nearest common ancestor could be far removed from the components that need data, and lifting state up that high can lead to a situation called “prop drilling”.